vistle/vistle/README.md

 : the version of OpenSceneGraph that was used for compiling COVER

 Python
-: for interpreting VISTLE scripts (.vsl)
+: for interpreting Vistle scripts (.vsl)

 Readline library
 : history and line editing for command line interface

-Building VISTLE
+Building Vistle
 ---------------

 create a subdirectory for building, change to it and invoke cmake: